wgohome/plants-pipeline/README.md

 Call the `despatch.py` script with the following arguments.
 - `-s` is for the 3 letter alias for the species name.
 For example, Arabidopsis thaliana should have the alias 'Ath'.
 - `-c` is for the name (not full path) of the CDS fasta file found in `pipeline-data/download/cds/`.
 It will be good to set up a convention such as 'Ath.cds.fasta' for the file naming.
-- `-m` if for one of the three download methods: 'ascp-bash', 'ascp-python' or 'curl'.
+- `-m` is for one of the three download methods: 'ascp-bash', 'ascp-python' or 'curl'.
 - `-l` is an optional tag to indicate if download is to be done linearly.
 By default, download will be in parallel processes.
 This only applies if --method chosen was 'ascp-python' or 'curl'
 - `-w` is an optional tag to set the number of workers for miltiprocessing.
 If download is to be done linearly, this argument will be ignored.
 By default, number of workers is set to 8.
+- `-t` is an optional tag to set the number of threads when performing kallisto quant.

 For example, some possible commands are: